Xfinity Mobile is a low-cost cell phone service from Comcast that runs on Verizon’s #1 network. Should you try it?

 When my internet promo rate expired a few months ago, I called Comcast’s customer retention department and they worked with me on the price.
 I ended up getting an extension of my $60 a month internet package for another year.

 The representative also didn’t know that I was a wireless customer (it’s billed separately), which alleviated my concerns.

 In addition to renegotiating a lower internet rate every year on my own, I’ve cut my internet bill a handful of times and saved $80 with the help of an online financial tool called Trim.

 I’ve done my best to provide you with a detailed review of my experience with Xfinity Mobile and what you can expect.
-If you’re a current or former customer, add your review in the comments below!
+If you’re also a customer, add your review in the comments below!